 Turin is one of the business cities of Italy.
 The universities in this city strive to provide quality education in Italy.
 This place is a hub of top notch international schools such as the University of Turin that are dedicated to shaping up good career for the students.

-Best Master Program in Human Resources in Turin in Italy
+Top Master's Degree in Human Resources in Turin in Italy

 The Master in Industrial and Employment Relations is offered by the International Training Centre of the ILO in collaboration with the University of Turin.
 A number of ILO leading experts will participate in the delivery of this programme. [+]